odoe/presentations/2018-EU-DevSummit/custom-layers/presentation.md

 ## Tile Layer

-- Displays adjacent images stitched together to covers the view.
+- Displays adjacent images stitched together to cover the view.
 - New tiles are requested as the user interacts with the view
 - Pros:
   - Efficient as tiles are cacheable resources on the server and web browser
   - Tiles appears as you pan and zoom
 - Con:
-  - a tile resource has to be less dynamic to have an efficient layer
+  - a tile resource has to be less dynamic to be efficient

 ---